JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Results

-The \NeII\, line exhibits one of the strongest emission among all the detected lines.
-As shown in the Moment 0 map (Fig.~\ref{fig4}), the emission traces the characteristic structure of a bipolar outflow.
-However, the morphology of the emission is not symmetric spatially on both the lobes.
-On the eastern region, most of the emission is focused near the outflow lobes.
-In contrast, on the western side, the emission appears fainter near the protostar but becomes significantly stronger beyond a distance of $\sim$150\,au.
-Additionally, the emission on the western side shows flow moving slightly northwards, consistent with the morphology observed in the \FeII\, maps.
+The \NeII\ line exhibits one of the strongest emissions among all the detected lines.
+As shown in the moment 0 map (Fig.~\ref{fig4}), the emission traces the characteristic structure of a bipolar outflow.
+However, the morphology of the emission is not spatially symmetric across both lobes.
+In the eastern region, most of the emission is focused near the outflow lobes.
+In contrast, in the western side, the emission appears fainter near the protostar but becomes significantly stronger beyond a distance of $\sim$150\,au.
+Additionally, the emission in the western side shows a slightly northward flow, consistent with the morphology observed in the \FeII\ maps.

-In Fig.~\ref{fig5}, we present the \NeII\, continuum subtracted channel maps at different radial velocities (V$_{\rm{rest,LSR}}$ between -126 to 106\,\kms).
-Each panel corresponds to the minimum spectral interval ($\sim 0.0025\,\mu$m) of the MIRI datacube.
-We see that on the eastern region there is predominantly bright emission on the outflow lobe across all velocity range.
-This emission is very close to the protostar and most likely tracing the outflow wind.
-In addition, there is a faint extended emission in the vicinity that could arise from the outflow cavity walls.
+In Fig.~\ref{fig5}, we present the \NeII\ continuum-subtracted channel maps at different radial velocities (V$_{\rm{rest,LSR}}$ between -126 to 106\,\kms).
+Each panel corresponds to the minimum spectral interval ($\sim 0.0025\,\mu$m) of the MIRI data cube.
+We see predominantly bright emission on the outflow lobe across all velocity ranges in the eastern region.
+This emission is very close to the protostar and most likely traces the outflow wind.
+In addition, we observe faint extended emission nearby that could arise from the outflow cavity walls.

-On the western side, we see a clear bright emission at blue shifted velocities.
-As we move from red shifted to blue shifted velocities, the strength of the emission increases progressively and highlights the different sections in the \NeII\ emission.
-Most notably, the emission at higher blue shifted velocities appears brighter farther away from the protostar.
-At about 250\,au away from the protostar, we see a bright blob of shocked emission suggesting that the dense gas in the ambient medium has been ionized by high velocity flows.
-Such type of emission is predicted to arise from $J$-shocks with high shock velocities \citep{hollen89}.
-It is also predicted that the \NeII\, intensities increase with presence of high density material, which may correspond to our results.
-Overall, we see that the \NeII\, emission is traced at multiple regions from near to far from the protostar indicating its origin being predominantly shocks.
+In the western side, we see clear bright emission at blueshifted velocities.
+As we move from redshifted to blueshifted velocities, the strength of the emission increases progressively and highlights the different sections in the \NeII\ emission.
+Most notably, the emission at higher blueshifted velocities appears brighter farther away from the protostar.
+At about 250\,au away from the protostar, we see a bright blob of shocked emission suggesting that the dense ambient gas has been ionized by HV flows.
+Such types of emission is predicted to arise from $J$-shocks with high-shock velocities \citep{hollen89}.
+It is also predicted that \NeII\ intensities increase with the presence of high-density material, which may correspond to our results.
+Overall, we see that the \NeII\ emission is traced across multiple regions from near to far from the protostar, indicating a predominantly shock-driven origin.